 - CT or CAT scans: These use a computer to produce cross-sectional images of the heart.

 - Stress tests: These can assess the heart’s response to exercise.

 Managing blood sugar, blood pressure, and cholesterol levels is the most important way for a person with diabetes to take care of their heart.
 They can usually achieve this through diet, medication, exercise, and other lifestyle modifications.

 Diet is essential in managing blood sugar levels.
 A person should try to focus on eating lots of fresh fruits, vegetables, whole grains, legumes, lean protein, and low fat milk.
 They should also try to limit processed, sugary, and fatty foods.

 Medication is also recommended for some people.
-In clinical trials, many newer diabetes medications have significantly reduced the risk of heart disease and stroke.
+In

 For people with type 2 diabetes who are at higher risk of heart disease, the recently updated American Diabetes Association guidelines recommend that doctors prescribe sodium-glucose cotransporter 2 inhibitors, such as empagliflozin (Jardiance), or glucagon-like peptide 1 receptor agonists, such as liraglutide (Victoza).